akirayamada-haha/travel-diary-capstone-client/README.md

 # Travel Diary Capstone Client
-One line description of what this app is doing and who is it for A hub for travel enthusiasts to store information and see public information stored by other users
+A hub for travel enthusiasts to store information and see public information stored by other users